Last Updated on by Catherine Tobsing

 A longtime history aficionado, Cristiano was unable to locate anyone who had made the study of antique cages a serious avocation.
 There was no centralized source to consult for information on vintage and antique cages.

-The best way to do it, he deduced, was to go trough old catalogs and books.
+The best way to do it, he deduced, was to go through old catalogs and books.
 So, Cristiano bought an old pet supply catalog dating back to the 1800s (his oldest is circa 1820) and parrot care books dating from around 1800.
 “I had a limited budget and limited time.
 I went online to do more research, and now museums call me for help in dating pieces.”

 One of the museums that called upon Cristiano for assistance is the McKissick Museum at the University of South Carolina in Columbia.

 The museum is planning an exhibit called Pets in America, which will open in September 2005.
-Beginning in early 2006 and continuing trough 2007, the exhibit will travel to sites throughout the United States.
+Beginning in early 2006 and continuing through 2007, the exhibit will travel to sites throughout the United States.
 The first stop will be at the Public Museum of Grand Rapids, Michigan.

 According to Executive Director Lynn Robertson, vintage cages and bird supplies will be on exhibit, and presentations will include talks on the history of birdkeeping.
 For information contact: the Kissick Museum at (803) 777-7251, or visit www.cla.sc.edu/MCKS for periodic updates.